A magnitude 4.0 earthquake strikes the Los Angeles area | ExBulletin

 – USGS Earthquakes (@USGS_Quakes) April 5, 2021

-The US Geological Survey said slight shaking was reported across the greater metropolitan area, and no major damage was expected.
+The US Geological Survey says light shaking was reported across the greater metropolitan area and no major damage was expected.

-Several aftershocks, the largest of them 3.3, preceded the earthquake, and a series of small aftershocks followed.
+The tremor, measuring 3.3 on the Richter scale, was the largest of several previous aftershocks, and a series of small aftershocks followed.

 Copyright 2021 Associated Press.
 All rights reserved.